The Rabbit Hutch

-The Rabbit Hutch is a 2022 debut novel by writer Tess Gunty and winner of the 2022 National Book Award for Fiction.
-Gunty won the inaugural Waterstones Debut Fiction Prize and the Barnes & Noble Discover Prize for the novel.
+The Rabbit Hutch is a 2022 debut novel by American novelist Tess Gunty and winner of the 2022 National Book Award for Fiction.
+Gunty also won the inaugural Waterstones Debut Fiction Prize and the Barnes & Noble Discover Award for the novel.

 Writing and development

 The novel includes the perspectives of multiple characters.
-Gunty credits the novel The Quick and the Dead by Joy Williams as the "novel that began" The Rabbit Hutch, as it was the first in a series of unrelated "polyphonic" novels that Gunty read.
+Gunty credits The Quick and the Dead by Joy Williams as the "novel that began" The Rabbit Hutch, as it was the first in a series of unrelated "polyphonic" novels that Gunty read.

+Plot background

+This formally experimental and asymmetric novel is told largely from a third-person omniscient point-of-view, with protagonist Blandine as the focal character.

+The setting is the fictional post-industrial city of Vacca Vale, Indiana.
+The novel’s main protagonist is 18-year-old Blandine (formerly Tiffany Watkins), a highly gifted young woman who has recently dropped out of high school and graduated from the state’s foster care system.

+Most of the characters live in the low-income La Lapiniere Affordable Housing Complex.